WereszczynskiGroup/WASP/README.md

 WASP can be used to calculate the polar writhe (Wp), the extended polar writhe (Wp\*) and the double integral writhe (Wr) of various ribbon structures such as DNA helices.

+For detailed information on WASP and what Wr, Wp and Wp\* can be used to measure, please refer to the publication: https://doi.org/10.1101/2020.09.17.301309

 - [WASP](#wasp)
   - [Dependencies/Requirements](#dependenciesrequirements)
     - [General](#general)